razakj/rt-treeview/README.md

 I'd suggest using babel-polyfill or core-js in order to support older browsers.
 * The package will only work with **react-toolbox-beta8 and higher**

+#### Search

+Searching functionality can be enabled via a `search` property.
+Searching is optional due to its impact on the performance when performing the actual search.

+At the moment all the siblings (collapsed) along with matched node's parent structure (expanded) are displayed.
+This is behaviour is expected to become configurable in the future.

+#### Initial selection

+Initial selection can be defined by providing a key value of initially selected node via `selectedNode` property.
+The parent structure of the initially selected node will be expanded.

 ## Installation
 No surprise here
 ```